athrael-soju/CopperAI/README.md

 ## 🧐 About <a name = "about"></a>

-WhisperChat is an Open Source application that allows communication with OpenAI's ChatGPT and comes with additional features, such as:
+WhisperChat is an advanced voice assistant for efficient communication, personalized context-aware interaction, persistent memory, and tailored data interpretation.".
+Features include:
-- Fully voiced conversation, using OpenAI's whisper API for STT, as well as Google's TTS.
+- Fully voiced, hands free interaction, using the OpenAI whisper API for speech to text, as well as the Google cloud API text to speech.
-- The ability for chatGPT to retain memory of past conversations, via Pinecone + langchain.
-  - **NOTE**: Using this feature can and will incrementally incur larger costs, as the summary of prior conversations is generated and sent along with the user prompt in the same request.
-- Initialization with a directive, to instruct chatGPT to talk in different ways and assume different personas.
-- Basic account creation, or usage via guest profile.
+- Persistent, multi user memory, with the ability to injest and interact with custom documents.
+- The ability to adjust its persona and response type based on user profile and professional aptitude.

 ## 🏗️ Architecture <a name = "architecture"></a>
 Notes: